favonia/cloudflare-ddns/docs/designs/guides/testing-boundaries.markdown

 - small white-box tests of private helpers
 - convenience access when a `*_internal_test.go` file would be clearer
 - broad test-only mirrors of implementation details

-## Review Heuristics

-When reviewing a new test or helper, ask:

-- Is this test really about the exported package contract?
-  - If yes, keep it in `package foo_test`.
-- Is this test really about a private helper or local implementation invariant?
-  - If yes, put it in `package foo` and name the file `*_internal_test.go`.
-- Is `export_test.go` being used only because a small white-box test was written in `package foo_test` first?
-  - If yes, move the test instead of adding a wrapper.
-- Does the new test-only hook stay minimal and specifically justified?
-  - If not, the boundary is probably wrong.

 ## Practical Repository Rule